[The following is adapted, with permission, from my book The Fatigue and Fibromyalgia Solution.]

-When somebody asks you to do something that'll take you more than two hours, tell them that you're sorry but the doctor (that's me) told you that I would wring your neck if you took on anything more.
-Tell him that the answer is probably no, but you'll get back to them in the next twenty-four hours if you change your mind and are able to.
-Then walk away.
+Learning to use this wonderful word can set you free.
+If you're asked to do something that'll take you more than two hours, use that magical word.
+Tell them it's doctor's orders — that your doctor (that's me) said he'd wring your neck if you took on anything more.
+Or just say that the answer is probably no, and that you'll get back to them in 24 hours if you change your mind.
+Then politely walk away.

 Three Steps to Happiness

 Having worked with thousands of severely ill patients over the last 35 years, I've found that there are three steps that will leave you feeling happy, no matter how ill you are:

 - Be authentic with your feelings.
 That means truly feel all of your feelings, without the need to understand or justify them.
 When they stop feeling good, let them go.

 - Make life a no-fault system.
 No fault.
 No blame.
 No guilt.
 No judgment.
 No comparing.
 And no expectations on yourself or anyone else.
 Change your habits of thinking.
 If you find yourself judging someone, simply drop the judgment mid thought as soon as you notice it.
 And no judging yourself for judging others.